Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus: Mapping The Podcast Ecosystem

 \section{Mapping The Podcast Ecosystem}

-Although there are many studies of podcast content \cite{lindgren2016narrative,drew2017Educational,little2020medicine,morris.2021.saving}, advertising \cite{moe.2022.podvertising,brinson2023investigating, bezbaruah2023podcast}, audiences \cite{pewBlackListeners, werner.2020.women}, and impacts \cite{brookingsAudibleReckoning, pewPodcastsNewsInformation}, all of these have been carried out at a small scale, often relying on curated samples and/or manual annotation.
+Although there are many studies of podcast content \cite{lindgren2016narrative,drew2017Educational,little2020medicine,morris.2021.saving}, advertising \cite{moe.2022.podvertising,brinson2023investigating, bezbaruah2023podcast}, audiences \cite{whipple2023examining, werner.2020.women}, and impacts \cite{brookingsAudibleReckoning, pewPodcastsNewsInformation}, all of these have been carried out at a small scale, often relying on curated samples and/or manual annotation.
 To provide the first comprehensive documentation of the overall podcast ecosystem, we begin by characterizing its content and network structure.
-In particular, we focus on three questions: 1) What content appears on podcasts?
-2) To what extent is this content organized into coherent communities? and 3) How are podcasts connected within and across categories?
+In particular, we focus on two questions: 1) What are the major content areas discussed on podcasts? and 2) To what extent are communities isolated or connected across different categories in terms of their topical coverage and common guests?
+Here, we distinguish between topical and networked communities, where \emph{topical communities} are podcasts with similar content, and \emph{networked communities} are podcasts linked through common guests.

-Our question regarding podcast content is motivated by the fact that information in podcasts has had both helpful and pernicious effects on society.
-In the medical domain, for example, podcasts have served as a supportive tool for education and support \cite{billman2024developing, hurst2019podcasting} as well as source of dangerous misinformation, particularly during the height of the COVID-19 pandemic \cite{brookingsAudibleReckoning}.
-To facilitate research into these areas it is important to investigate what topics podcast creators discuss, and how concentrated these topics are within categories.
+To answer these questions, we consider both podcasts' content and the social network formed by common guests.
+Our topical approach is motivated by the fact that information in podcasts has had both helpful and pernicious effects on society.
+In the medical domain, for example, podcasts have served as a tool for education and support \cite{billman2024developing, hurst2019podcasting} as well as source of dangerous misinformation, particularly during the height of the COVID-19 pandemic \cite{brookingsAudibleReckoning}.
+Our analysis here helps to reveal, for the first time at this scale, the overall prevalance of various topics of discussion on podcasts, both within and across categories.